-- Turn dough out onto a lightly flour board, knead gently and press out until the dough is a few centimetres thick (approx 5cm).
+- Turn dough out onto a lightly flour board, knead gently and press out until the dough is a few millimetres thick (approx 1cm).
 Cut into rounds.

 - Heat a heavy based frying pan with a small amount butter or some cooking spray.

 - Cook Welsh Potato Cakes for approximately 4 minutes on either side until the scones are nicely browned.